Domains18/gift-a-voucher/THOUGHTS.md

 ### 2. Implement basic rate limiting needed?

-Yes, rate limiting has been implemented through the `rateLimiter` middleware to protect the API from abuse and potential DoS attacks:
+Rate limiting has been implemented through the `rateLimiter` middleware to protect the API from abuse and potential DoS attacks:

 **Implementation Details:**
 - **Request Limiting**: Restricts the number of requests per IP address within a configurable time window